Michael O'Shea (actor): It's a Great Life

 O'Shea starred in the NBC sitcom It's a Great Life from 1954 to 1956 as Denny Davis, a former GI trying to find a civilian job.
 He was nominated for an Emmy Award in 1955.

 O'Shea worked as a panelist on TV shows and in 1960 filmed a pilot for a TV sitcom with his wife Virginia Mayo, McGarry and His Mouse, but it was not sold as a series.
 He guest-starred on episodes of Adventures in Paradise, Daktari and Adam-12.
 In 1964, O'Shea returned briefly to New York stage in the production of I Was Dancing.

 Personal life

 O'Shea was married twice, first to Grace Watts, by whom he had two children.
 They were divorced in 1947.
-O'Shea was of the Catholic faith.